simyzit/gym-backend/README.md

  - run in terminal npm ci or npm i

+ - start dev command: npm run start:dev

  - app will be started on port 4000

 ## HOW LAUNCH APP with Docker